Skip Global navigation and goto content

 Tanning facilities may only allow customers to tan once within a 24 hour period.

 If you wish to open a tanning facility or add tanning devices to your current business, you must obtain an operational license.
-The Health Department in Charlotte County monitors the facility's operation through regular inspections to assure that required sanitary standards are maintained.
-Requirements for opening an indoor tanning facility include:
+The Florida Department of Health in Charlotte County (DOH-Charlotte) monitors the facility's operation through regular inspections to assure that required sanitary standards are maintained.

 • Provide a plan of the tanning facility.
 The plan should show barrier walls or other devices that will shield the view of waiting customers and passers-by from UV light.
 The plan should also include the location of restrooms.
 The plan does not have to be an architect or engineer drawing.

 • Ensure that employees that assist customers or operate tanning devices are formally trained in the operation and maintenance of those devices.
-The Florida Department of Health recognizes the training providers on the right side of this page-
+The Florida Department of Health recognizes the training providers on the right side of this page.

 FAQ's about Spray-On Tanning